technosentience/technosentience.github.io/README.md

-# Demo web arkanoid app
+# F# Web Arkanoid-like

+A simple browser game I made to try out F# web development.

-Written in F# and compiled to Javascript using [Fable](https://fable.io/).
-Uses the Elm(-ish)/MVU architecture internally.
+Compiled to Javascript with the [Fable](https://fable.io/) compiler.
+Uses the [Elmish](https://elmish.github.io/elmish/) architecture.

+Development is halted for now, though in the future I might add features like multiple lives, power-ups and so on.

 Play at [operatorgk.github.io](https://operatorgk.github.io)